-This Air Quality Management Plan (AQMP) has been developed as a sub-plan to the Port Kembla Gas Terminal Project (the Project) Environmental Management Strategy (EMS).
-This AQMP has been prepared by GHD Pty Ltd (GHD) on behalf of Australian Industrial Energy (AIE) to apply to construction activities associated with Stage 2A construction of the Project.
+This Air Quality Management Plan (AQMP) has been developed as a Sub - plan to the Port Kembla Gas Terminal Project (the Project) Environmental Management Strategy (EMS).
+This AQMP has been prepared by GHD Pty Ltd (GHD) on behalf of Australian Industrial Energy (AIE) to apply to construction activities associated with Stage 2A and Stage 2B construction of the Project.
+This Stage 2A and Stage 2B AQMP supersedes the Stage 2A AQMP.

-This AQMP interfaces with the other associated sub-plans, which together describe the proposed structure for environmental management and monitoring requirements for the Project.
-This AQMP addresses the requirements of the Port Kembla Gas Terminal Environmental Impact Statement (PKGT EIS) and associated Infrastructure Approval (SSI 9471), the Environmental Protection Licence (EPL) No. 21529 and has been prepared in consultation with the NSW Environment Protection Authority (EPA).
+This AQMP interfaces with the other associated Sub - plans, which together describe the proposed structure for environmental management and monitoring requirements for the Project.
+This AQMP addresses the requirements of the Port Kembla Gas Terminal Environmental Impact Statement (PKGT EIS) and associated Infrastructure Approval (SSI 9471), the Environment Protection Licence (EPL) No. 21529 and has been prepared in consultation with the NSW Environment Protection Authority (EPA).